pytorch/tutorials/advanced_source/cpp_autograd.rst

 ----------

 You should now have a good overview of PyTorch's C++ autograd API.
-You can find the code examples displayed in this note (yf225 TODO update link) `here
+You can find the code examples displayed in this note `here
-<https://github.com/pytorch/examples/pull/745>`_.
+<https://github.com/pytorch/examples/tree/master/cpp/autograd>`_.
 As always, if you run into any
 problems or have questions, you can use our `forum <https://discuss.pytorch.org/>`_ or `GitHub issues <https://github.com/pytorch/pytorch/issues>`_ to get in touch.